x5ee/Ares/README.md

 2. Open the project folder in Visual Studio Code.
 3. Install the recommended extensions for C++ development (if prompted).
 4. Build the project using CMake.
-5. Locate the compiled executable in the output folder.
+5. Locate the compiled dll in the output folder.

 ### Usage